 All individual MRPTs shall be approved by at least two-thirds (2/3) vote of the Board of Directors, with at least a majority of the Independent Directors voting to approve the MRPT.

 In case that a majority of the Independent Directors' vote is not secured, the MRPT may be ratified by the vote of the stockholders representing at least two thirds (2/3) of the outstanding capital stock.
 Aggregate RPT transactions within a twelve (12) - month period that meets or breaches the materiality threshold shall require the same Board approval.

-As of March 31, 2024 and 2023, the Company had Cash in Banks and Cash Equivalents maintained at various banks including an affiliated bank, a subsidiary of a stockholder.
-The Company likewise entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.
+As of March 31, 2025 and 2024, the Company entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.
 The Group applied the 'short-term lease' and lease of 'low-value assets' recognition exemption for these leases.